helloflask/flask-dropzone/docs/basic.rst

 -------------------------------

-In addition to manage and load resources by yourself (recommended), you can also use this methods to load resources:
+In addition to manage and load resources by yourself (recommended), you can also use these methods to load resources:

 .. code-block:: jinja